-The Department of Slavic and East European Languages and Cultures has one of the premier comprehensive graduate programs in the country.
+The Department of Slavic and East European Languages and Cultures (SEELC) has one of the premier comprehensive graduate programs in the country.

 The faculty place strong emphasis on mentoring graduate students in their research, teaching, and professionalization.
 In addition to completing a set of basic requirements, students are also given the flexibility to develop their own specialized scholarly interests.
 They are provided with generous financial support, extensive teacher training, and resources for professional development.

 SEELC has an excellent record of postgraduate job placement in academia, but is also committed to providing the resources for graduate students to prepare for careers outside of academia, should they desire.
 We offer workshops on non-university careers and encourage students to earn certificates in translation, education, and other areas.
 Several graduates have chosen careers in editing, government, secondary school teaching, and translation work.

 Our graduate course offerings appeal to a broad range of intellectual interests, with three major areas of concentration: Literature and Culture, Slavic Linguistics, and Second Language Acquisition (SLA).
 Department faculty have expertise in:

 - classical, modernist, Soviet, émigré, and postmodern Russian, Central European, and South Eastern European literatures, film, and interdisciplinary cultural studies

 - gender and feminist studies

 - print media